meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-filter-import.md

 Specify the name of the filter to be imported.
 Use quotes if the name contains spaces
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl filter import /path/to/filter.wasm --name [string]
+meshplayctl filter import /path/to/filter.wasm --name [string]

 </div>
 </pre>